 - Joanne Smith from What Wildness is This

-After a recent move from the mountains of Wyoming to the arid climate of Arizona, then to the high New Mexico desert images of bears living in Yellowstone National Park and jackrabbits bounding the red rock trails of the desert have flooded my work.
-In many ways, I am a child again, just making pictures of what I see in my daily life.
-I make up stories about these animals as they move through imagined landscapes filled with spiny sharp succulents, lush pink flowers, golden buzzing bees, towering cliffs and embellished clouds.
-The spaces they inhabit are those found in the transition from reality to the imagined, a dream from the space between sleep and awake.
-My goal is to approach every day with a sense of wonder and just a touch of fantasy.
+After recent moves from the mountains of Wyoming to the arid climate of Arizona, then to the high New Mexico desert, images of bears against mountain peaks and jackrabbits bounding about have flooded my work.
+In many ways, I am a child again, just making pictures depicting my environment with a little bit of whimsy.
+I fabricate stories about these animals as they move through imagined landscapes filled with spiny sharp succulents, lush pink flowers, golden buzzing bees, glowing stars and embellished clouds.